- While rare, breast cancer can develop during pregnancy.

 - Even during pregnancy, there are almost always treatment options available to you that are effective and safe for you and your child.

-During pregnancy, a woman’s body undergoes countless changes, including in her breasts.
+During pregnancy, a person’s body undergoes countless changes, including in the breasts.
 While changes in your body during this time are completely normal, it is still important to be aware of your own health and what is normal for you — even though anything unusual that is discovered will usually not be cancer.

 While rare, breast cancer can occur during pregnancy.
 Oftentimes, it can be difficult to separate a cancerous mass or lump, or another common sign of breast cancer, from what is a normal part of pregnancy.
 Ultimately, if you notice any changes to your body or anything unusual, it is important to report it to your health care provider.

-“If you find something that’s worrisome, make sure to have it professionally evaluated, and don’t be afraid to seek a second opinion,” says Ann Partridge, MD, MPH, co-founder and director of the Young and Strong Program for Young Women with Breast Cancer at the Susan F. Smith Center for Women’s Cancers at Dana-Farber/Brigham and Women’s Cancer Center.
+“If you find something that’s worrisome, make sure to have it professionally evaluated, and don’t be afraid to seek a second opinion,” says Ann Partridge, MD, MPH, co-founder and director of the Young and Strong Program for Young Adults with Breast Cancer at the Susan F. Smith Center for Women’s Cancers at Dana-Farber.
 “Research is constantly evolving, and it’s important for patients to get medically accurate information.”

 Signs and symptoms of breast cancer